-On The Pulse was founded by Laurence Woollard, a sufferer of severe haemophilia, to highlight the realities of living with a rare bleeding disorder and to work towards providing a more fulfilling and tailored patient experience for people like him.
+On The Pulse was founded by Laurence Woollard to highlight the realities of everyday life with this rare bleeding disorder, and to work towards providing a more fulfilling and tailored patient experience for people like him.

 We are uniquely positioned to provide expert insight and consultancy to help healthcare providers to understand the needs of the community and deliver the best possible outcomes.

 Laurence is the youngest of three brothers, all of whom were diagnosed at birth with Haemophilia A, carried through his family.